 It was a valiant effort, but Purdue’s Ishmael Aristide and Rob Henry fell short in their attempt to become student body president and vice president, respectively.
 The duo came in second in the school’s recent student government election.
 Last month, we published a post spotlighting the creative campaign.
 According to the Purdue Exponent, Joe Rust and Lexi Hiland won the election.
 Even though Aristide and Henry didn’t win, their campaign videos were great.
 Watch both spots in this post.

 Find out more about: Gone Viral, Purdue's Best

 Former Illinois coach Bruce Weber took out a full-page ad in the Champaign News Gazette on Sunday to thank Illini Nation.
 The ad reads: “Thanks to everyone in the Illini Nation for a memorable nine years.”
 It goes on to say: “Go Illini! & Go Cats!
 Coach Bruce Weber.”
 The ad features the Illinois and Kansas State logos, separated by a basketball that houses Weber’s aforementioned message.
 Weber was fired March 9 (story), one day after the Illini were eliminated from the Big Ten tournament, and hired at Kansas State on March 31 (story).

 Find out more about: Bruce Weber

-The Big Ten Conference released its weekly Wrestler of the Week honor Tuesday.
-The latest award of the season went to Illinois’ Jesse Delgado.
-See what he did to earn the honor in this post.
+The Big Ten Conference released its Big Ten Baseball Players of the Week for April 2-8 action Monday.
+See all the winners and check out what they did to earn the distinctions in this post.